matth2k/eqmap/README.md

 Usage: fam [OPTIONS] [INPUT] [OUTPUT]

 Arguments:
-  [INPUT]   Path to input verilog file.
-If not provided, reads from stdin [OUTPUT]  Path to output verilog file.
-If not provided, emits to stdout
+  [INPUT]   If provided, verilog is read from the file over stdin [OUTPUT]  If provided, verilog is emitted to the file over stdout

 Options:
-      --report <REPORT>          Path to output report JSON file.
-  -a, --assert-sat               Return an error if the graph does not reach saturation -f, --no-verify                Do not verify functionality of the output -c, --no-canonicalize          Do not canonicalize the input into LUTs
-      --command <COMMAND>        Opt a specific LUT expr instead of from file -d, --decomp                   Find new decompositions at runtime --disassemble              Disassemble the LUTs into their constituent gates -r, --no-retime                Do not use register retiming -v, --verbose                  This generates a proof and runs much slower --min-depth                Extract based on min circuit depth instead of using 'k'.
-  -k, --k <K>                    Max fan in size for extracted LUTs [default: 6] -t, --timeout <TIMEOUT>        Timeout in seconds for each expression [default: 10] -s, --node-limit <NODE_LIMIT>  Maximum number of nodes in graph [default: 48000] -n, --iter-limit <ITER_LIMIT>  Maximum number of rewrite iterations [default: 32] -h, --help                     Print help
+      --report <REPORT>            If provided, output a JSON file to the path with results -a, --assert-sat                 Return an error if the graph does not reach saturation -f, --no-verify                  Do not verify functionality of the output -c, --no-canonicalize            Do not canonicalize the input into LUTs -d, --decomp                     Find new decompositions at runtime --disassemble <DISASSEMBLE>  Comma separated list of cell types to decompose into -r, --no-retime                  Do not use register retiming -v, --verbose                    Print explanations  (generates a proof and runs slower) --min-depth                  Extract for min circuit depth -k, --k <K>                      Max fan in size for extracted LUTs [default: 6] -t, --timeout <TIMEOUT>          Timeout in seconds for each expression [default: 10] -s, --node-limit <NODE_LIMIT>    Maximum number of nodes in graph [default: 48000] -n, --iter-limit <ITER_LIMIT>    Maximum number of rewrite iterations [default: 32] -h, --help                       Print help
   -V, --version                    Print version
 ```

 ### Features

-The project has two conditionally compiled features:
+The project has three conditionally compiled features:

 1. `egraph_fold` (should really not be used)
 2. `exactness` (used for exact synthesis, requires cbc)